 At times, though, the packaging, through its effect on our perceptions, assumes a kind of control over the content and the results.
 That is part of the interplay of ideas and material.

 Money is kind of an unreal thing, a sort of shared hallucination.
 Money is magical in nature, mythic– pure and simple.
 It is tangible pieces of paper and bits of metal that can be transformed into anything—goods, services, sex, visions, drugs, dreams and delusions.
 It doesn’t even have to be tangible anymore, and its power can be invoked through mere symbolism.

 Bullshit as the mortal that binds the bricks of the material world. (this caption contains a typo, left uncorrected)

 Money represents a prime example of how the border between the material and the immaterial are shifting.
 We’ve become so accustomed to the convention, we confuse it with actual reality.
 We have a cultural bias that goes so far as to measure value, virtue, and need on the basis or tangible dollars and cents.
 We might look at a forest where people rarely venture and the value of keeping it as is might be judged as nothing because it generates no income to anyone.
 The cultural bias favors a future use based on cash return, converting what is immediately real and beautiful into planks of wood, or pulp, or a gated community, or a strip mine.
-This is happening, right now.

 The same could be said of the disproportionate compensation paid to top level corporate executives, because it fails to account for the fact that there are limits to what even the most exceptional of individuals can achieve, and greatness comes from the organization itself, collectively, and the best leader is one who is aligned with a superior corporate culture, drawing authority from that alignment.